Ugar Khurd: Education

-The town of Ugar, now has a government run public school as well, Kannada Gandu Makkala Shale, which means 'Kannada Boys School'.
+The town of Ugar, now has a government-run public school as well, Kannada Gandu Makkala Shale, which means 'Kannada Boys School'.
 However, the name is a misnomer as it is co-ed.
 This is for students in both Kannada and Marathi medium of instructions, but only from 1st grade to 7th, after which the students move on to Shri Hari Vidyalaya.

-Ugar Sugar Works also operates a pre-school for much younger children ranging from age 4 to 6.
-The pre-school has many amenities for children including see-saw, swing, and ample space to play.
+Ugar Sugar Works also operates a preschool for much younger children ranging from age 4 to 6.
+The preschool has many amenities for children including a see-saw, swing, and ample space to play.